History of film: United States: The Edison Company and Edwin S. Porter

-Continued international growth (1900s-1910s)
+Continued international growth (1900s–1910s)

 New film producing countries

 With the worldwide film boom, more countries now joined Britain, France, Germany and the United States in serious film production.
-In Italy, production was spread over several centres, Turin was the first major film production center, and Milan and Naples gave birth to the first film magazines.
+In Italy, production was spread over several centers, Turin was the first major film production centre, and Milan and Naples gave birth to the first film magazines.
 In Turin, Ambrosio was the first company in the field in 1905, and remained the largest in the country through this period.
 Its most substantial rival was Cines in Rome, which started producing in 1906.
 The great strength of the Italian industry was historical epics, with large casts and massive scenery.
 As early as 1911, Giovanni Pastrone's two-reel La Caduta di Troia (The Fall of Troy) made a big impression worldwide, and it was followed by even bigger productions like Quo Vadis?
 (1912), which ran for 90 minutes, and Pastrone's Cabiria of 1914, which ran for two and a half hours.

 Italian companies also had a strong line in slapstick comedy, with actors like André Deed, known locally as "Cretinetti", and elsewhere as "Foolshead" and "Gribouille", achieving worldwide fame with his almost surrealistic gags.

 The most important film-producing country in Northern Europe up until the First World War was Denmark.
 The Nordisk company was set up there in 1906 by Ole Olsen, a fairground showman, and after a brief period imitating the successes of French and British filmmakers, in 1907 he produced 67 films, most directed by Viggo Larsen, with sensational subjects like Den hvide Slavinde (The White Slave), Isbjørnejagt (Polar Bear Hunt) and Løvejagten (The Lion Hunt).
 By 1910, new smaller Danish companies began joining the business, and besides making more films about the white slave trade, they contributed other new subjects.
 The most important of these finds was Asta Nielsen in Afgrunden (The Abyss), directed by Urban Gad for Kosmorama, This combined the circus, sex, jealousy and murder, all put over with great conviction, and pushed the other Danish filmmakers further in this direction.
 By 1912, the Danish film companies were multiplying rapidly.

 The Swedish film industry was smaller and slower to get started than the Danish industry.
 Here, Charles Magnusson, a newsreel cameraman for the Svenskabiografteatern cinema chain, started fiction film production for them in 1909, directing a number of the films himself.
 Production increased in 1912, when the company engaged Victor Sjöström and Mauritz Stiller as directors.
 They started out by imitating the subjects favoured by the Danish film industry, but by 1913 they were producing their own strikingly original work, which sold very well.